Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation: N-body simulations and their augmentation

+where $\mathcal{D}(\boldsymbol{x}, t) = b(M,t)\delta_{DM}(\boldsymbol{x},t)$ is the halo density field with $b(M,t)$ the linear halo bias (\citealt{Tinker2010}) and $\delta_{DM}(\boldsymbol{x}, t)$ is dark-matter overdensity field, and $\Delta t$ is the time-step between the snapshots.
+Once again, we find that the choice of grid sizes for determining the halo density fields affects the accuracy of the halo positions. \cite{DARKFOREST} used an evolving (with $z$) grid resolution.
+Based on their results, we use a $256^3$ grid resolution at $z = 5-6$, $64^3$ at $z = 6-8$, and $32^3$ grids at $z>8$ after compensating for the differences in the simulation volumes.

 As detailed in \cite{DARKFOREST} we run a number of tests to ensure that the MC haloes are introduced without compromising the accuracy of the underlying \gensim simulation.
-Specifically, while evolving the position of the MC haloes the 2-point correlation of the halo positions are checked to ensure they are consistent.
+Specifically, while evolving the position of the MC haloes the 2-point correlation of the halo positions and the velocity distribution of the haloes are checked to ensure they are consistent.
 The interested reader is referred to \cite{DARKFOREST} for a detailed explanation of the augmentation algorithm.